nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-windows.md

     {{/callout}}

-    You get a folder with the required file for the virtual machine image to run.
+    You will see a folder with the required file for the virtual machine image to run.

 2. Start the virtual machine image in your virtual machine application by double-clicking on it.